cloudflare/cloudflare-docs/products/fundamentals/src/content/get-started/basic-tasks/manage-subdomains.md

 # Manage subdomains

-Once you have [added your main domain to Cloudflare](https://support.cloudflare.com/hc/articles/201720164#2YulMb5YJTVnMxgAgNWdS2) and [updated your nameservers](https://support.cloudflare.com/hc/articles/205195708), you also might want to set up a subdomain (`www.example.com` or `blog.example.com`).
+Once you have [added your domain to Cloudflare](https://support.cloudflare.com/hc/articles/201720164#2YulMb5YJTVnMxgAgNWdS2) and [updated your nameservers](https://support.cloudflare.com/hc/articles/205195708), you also might want to set up a subdomain (`www.example.com` or `blog.example.com`).

 ## Create a subdomain